Fraud Blocker

 Q: My kids (five and seven) are in a really annoying stage right now where everything has to be “fair.”
 Every little thing is scrutinized to make sure that the other sister doesn’t have a tiny bit more of a good thing or a tiny bit less of an unwanted one.
 I know it’s normal because I hear myself channeling my parents with “well sometimes life isn’t fair!” but I know adults who seem hung up on fairness and I don’t want my kids to turn out like that.
 How should a parent handle the not-fair stage?_____________________________________________________________________________________

 A: When children complain about something not being fair they are usually saying something isn’t equal – he gets to stay up later than I do, I have more chores than she does.
-But as this visual illustrates, equality and equity are not the same thing.
 Equality refers to people getting the same thing; be it snack, support, or responsibilities.
 Equity refers to giving people what they need to be successful, whether success is measured in feeling satiated, feeling supported, or developing responsibility.
 So when a nine-year-old receives more of a snack than a three-year-old and they both finish feeling satiated, the snack wasn’t equal but it was equitable.
 If the nine and three-year-old both have the chore of washing the dishes, that is equal but not equitable (and not a good idea).

 Not-fair moments are normal and healthy.
 Kids need to observe and wrestle with the concept of unfairness in life.
 What you’re worried about is a not-fair mentality.
 This results in playing the victim and blaming others every time things don’t turn out their way.
 The child constantly whining, “My teacher/coach/friend isn’t fair!” can become the adult constantly complaining, “My boss/spouse/life isn’t fair.”
 We need to help our kids with two things to prevent not-fair moments from becoming a victim mentality: acceptance and empowerment.
 Acceptance because life truly sometimes isn’t fair (you practice more than the starting player but you stay on the bench), and if you can’t accept that you will suffer (not struggle.
 We want kids to struggle sometimes because that is growth.
 Suffering is different).
 Empowerment because we often are in the position to make change – for ourselves and for others.
 Deciding something isn’t fair and then problem-solving a healthy and effective solution can and does change the world (think Civil Rights Movement).